shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-ad-serving.md

 parties to segment consumers and collect data on ad effectiveness on an individual level.

-## Who is involved in online advertising?
+## Different parties involved in online advertising

 Many different parties interact in the online advertising ecosystem: